georgeent/simple_tools/README.md

 1 kick_weak_clients.sh

-Description:   Kick weak clients off from AP when they have weak signal(lower then -72dBm).
+Description:   Kick weak signal clients off from AP (lower then -72dBm).
 It used for multi-access-point environment.

 Writed by George.
 https://www.entrance.online